Introduction to PostgreSQL dblink

 where the parameters specified have the following purpose –

-- name_of_the connection – It is the name of the connection that you want to provide.
-It can even be skipped in case if you want to create an unnamed connection.
+- name_of_the connection is the name of the connection you want to provide.
+It can even be skipped if you want to create an unnamed connection.

-- connection_string – It is the string that contains information about the database connection to be made with the remote database server in the libpq-style.
+- connection_string – The string contains information about the database connection to be made with the remote database server in the libpq-style.
 The structure of that information string is somewhat like the following example –

 - hostaddr=192.16.10.11 port=5432 dbname=demoDatabaseName user=anyPostgresUser password=password_that_is_set options=-c

-- query_statement – It is the query statement that you wish to execute on the remote database server to retrieve the rows stored there and that satisfy your query specifications.
+- query_statement – It is the query statement you wish to execute on the remote database server to retrieve the rows stored there that satisfy your query specifications.

-- fail_on_error – This is a boolean parameter that has the default value set to true when skipped or omitted in the specification as it is an optional parameter.
-When specified true or not specified it results in an error on your database when the error has occurred on the remote database and if the value is set to false then it raises the notice on your side when an error has occurred on the remote database server.
+- fail_on_error – This is a boolean parameter with the default value set to true when skipped or omitted in the specification as an optional parameter.
+When specified true or not specified, it results in an error on your database when the error has occurred on the remote database.
+Setting the value to false will raise a notice on your side when an error occurs on the remote database server.

-There are two syntaxes that have two text parameters at the beginning of it and have the same signature.
-Hence, whenever two text parameters are supplied to the dblink method then firstly it goes for analyzing whether the first text parameter is any database connection name that exists.
-If not then it goes for considering it as connection information string and builds up the connection accordingly.
+Two syntaxes have two text parameters at the beginning of it and have the same signature.
+Hence, whenever two text parameters are supplied to the dblink method, it analyzes whether the first text parameter is any existing database connection name.
+If not, it considers it as a connection information string and builds up the connection accordingly.

 Returned value and usage